Year-by-Year Tax Planning

 Retirement changes the structure of the problem.

 Income becomes flexible.
 Withdrawals can be delayed, accelerated, or shifted across account types.
-Social Security may or may not have started.
+Social Security may not have started.
 Required distributions may still be years away.

-This is where the Annual Tax Illusion emerges.
+The Four Stages of the Annual Tax Illusion

 Retirement tax outcomes are shaped by interaction across time.